DianeRohrer/Sadism_Disgust_Code/README.md

 The log files contain the results of the PsychoPy experiment, including moral disgust ratings and affinity scores for the emotion faces.

-1. On Thanos, in the GitHub app commit all the newly created data files by adding a short summary message and clicking the "Commit to main" button.
+1. On the participant computer, in the GitHub app commit all the newly created data files by adding a short summary message and clicking the "Commit to main" button.

-2. On Thanos in the GitHub app "Fetch origin" and "Pull origin" to bring all Thanos' files up to date.
+2. On the participant computer in the GitHub app "Fetch origin" and "Pull origin" to bring all the participant computer's files up to date.

-3. On Thanos in the Github app "Push to origin" to upload new data files.
+3. On the participant computer in the Github app "Push to origin" to upload new data files.

-4. On The Morrigan in the GutHub app "Fetch origin" and "Pull origin" to download the new data files.
+4. On Aidas or Asher in the GitHub app "Fetch origin" and "Pull origin" to download the new data files.